-Good skincare SEO makes your web pages more visible in Google, meaning more organic traffic and sales for your business.
-Cleanse your skincare SEO strategy with our ten expert tips, and check out our handy checklist.
+Skincare SEO is the process of making skincare web pages more visible in Google, meaning more organic traffic and sales for your business.
+Cleanse your skincare SEO strategy with our 10 expert tips, then check out our handy bonus checklist.

-A high-quality SEO skincare strategy is the best way to enhance your online presence and stand out amongst the other beauty brands on the market.
+A high-quality search engine optimization (SEO) skincare strategy is the best way to enhance your online presence and stand out amongst the other beauty brands on the market.

 Not sure how to get started with your skincare SEO?
-In this comprehensive guide, we’ll talk about how much good SEO costs, the benefits of getting your SEO right, and how to use SEO to gain a competitive advantage.
+In this comprehensive guide, we’ll talk about how much SEO costs, the benefits, and how to use it to gain a competitive advantage.

 (Plus, read to the end to get your free SEO for skincare checklist.)